 When I began to look at universities I think I subconsciously wanted to continue living in a more diverse environment than that which I’d grown up in.
 I moved to Leicester, a city where no ethnicity holds a majority, and began to study dance at De Montfort University.

 Having visited the city I had believed that it would be like living in a mini-London, where no-one asked me “so, what are you?”
 In some respects I was right, what I hadn’t accounted for was students coming from other white-washed areas.
 My course in particular was very un-diverse.
 In my halls I lived in shared accommodation with a group of girls, two of asian heritage, one black and myself.
 This make up was flipped in the dance course.
-Across the whole course there were only four of us who weren’t white (that’s not even considering gender… pretty sure we had one boy!)
+Across the whole course there were only four of us who weren’t white (that’s not even considering gender… pretty sure we had two boys!)

 What this meant was that my experience in the studio to outside the studio was very different.
 In my course I was seen as ‘black’ then to some of my black friends outside of my course I was seen as ‘white’.
 I couldn’t seem to get it right.
 All I wanted was to be seen as what I was – mixed.
 As I began to integrate more beyond the uni campus though things felt much easier.
 I worked in a number of bars and restaurants during my time in the city and the friends I made who were actually from Leicester never once commented on my race.
 Of them, many were mixed race themselves, others black, others asian and others white.
 Somehow race was less of a thing in this environment.

 As I became more settled in the city, I found myself becoming more involved in the cultural scene and was invited to volunteer at events such as Black History Month.
 Whilst I was aware this was a ‘thing’ I’m honestly not sure I’d ever attended an event celebrating it before.
 I certainly don’t think it’s something the school I attended would have even thought about.
-For me Black History Month in Leicester was like someone slightly opening the curtains for me to see though, before quickly closing them again.
+For me Black History Month in Leicester was like someone slightly opening the curtains for me to see through, before quickly closing them again.
 It made me realise there was something I couldn’t see, just enough to make me curious.

 In my second year at uni I was able to make an application to swap one of my course modules for a research subject of my choice or a ‘negotiated study’ as it was called.
 I used this as a chance to delve deeper in to my black heritage through the medium I knew best; dance.
 I began to research and document dance of the African and Caribbean diaspora in Britain from the 1940’s to early 2010’s.